KittyGiraudel/site/search/index.md

   - writing
 ---

-<h1>Search</h1>
+# Search

 {% include ad.html %}

-<p>In about 200 posts, I probably have written something at least a bit interesting.
-What about giving it a search?</p>
+In over 200 posts, I probably have written something at least a bit interesting.
+What about giving it a search?

 <noscript>Unfortunately this site has no server-side search available, so please enable JavaScript in your browser to be able to use the provided search engine.
 Or you could give <a href="https://cse.google.com/cse/publicurl?cx=009396935484082696627:sfmsndgcu2q" target="_blank">a try</a>.</noscript>